n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 ### Create a Google Cloud Console project

-Next, create a Google Cloud Console project.
-If you already have a project, jump to step 5 in this list:
+First, create a Google Cloud Console project.
+If you already have a project, jump to the next section:

 1. Log in to the [Google Cloud Console](https://console.cloud.google.com){:target=_blank .external-link} using your Google credentials.
 2. In the top menu, select the **Select a project** dropdown and select **New project**.